HOME WISE Uranium Project > Radiation >

 On March 14, 2001, a revised draft of the German Radiation Protection Regulations (Strahlenschutzverordnung) has been approved by the German Federal Government.
 The regulations are meant to implement the EU directive 96/29/EURATOM.
 The regulations now are subject to approval by the Bundesrat (2nd chamber of parliament).

-> View BMU press release March 14, 2001 external link (in German)
+> View BMU press release March 14, 2001 (in German)

-> Access Details and Downloads external link (in German)
+> Access Details and Downloads (in German)

 While the first draft explicitly had excluded applicability of the new regulations to the reclamation of Wismut's former uranium mining activities, the current draft at least includes the Wismut reclamation workers under the new radiation workers standards (such as an annual dose standard of 20 mSv rather than 50 mSv).
 It allows for Wismut workers, however, for the exceedance of the life time dose standard of 400 mSv, provided the excess dose rate is limited to 10 mSv per year and the worker gives written consent; otherwise many of the workers currently employed by Wismut would have to cease their work.